stashed/docs/docs/addons/nats/authentications/token/index.md

 section_menu_id: stash-addons
 ---

-# Backup Token authentication enabled NATS using Stash
+# Backup NATS with Token authentication using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can backup & restore a Token authentication enabled NATS server using Stash.
+This guide will show you how you can backup & restore a NATS server with Token authentication using Stash.

 ## Before You Begin